 So, why haven’t we (“we” meaning all of us who care about protecting data) stopped the credentialed access threat?
 Do we not realize it’s happening (despite Verizon’s annual reminder), do we not see it as a priority, or is there another cause?
 And, if we’re not going to stop credential theft, how can we make sure data is secure despite the danger?

-It is Possible to Stop Credential Theft, but the Problem is People
+It is Possible to Stop Credential Theft, but People Continue to be the Problem

 Usernames and passwords have been used since there have been log ins to digital accounts.
 It’s actually not a bad way to secure access.
 The problem is mostly people.